brannonmcgraw/RFE-POC/README.md

+# RFE-POC
-# RFE-POC\nBare functionality of executing code from a remote server
+Bare functionality of executing code from a remote server